zenobio93/seat-docs/docs/installation_guides/debian.md

 ![SeAT](http://i.imgur.com/aPPOxSK.png)

-This guide attempts to explain how to manually install SeAT onto an **Ubuntu** Server.
+This guide attempts to explain how to manually install SeAT onto an **Debian** Server.
 A small amount of Linux experience is preferred when it comes to this guide, all though it is not entirely mandatory.
 This guide assumes you want all of the available SeAT components installed (which is the default).